htautau/hhntup/README.rst

 * `TauSpinnerTool
   <https://svnweb.cern.ch/trac/atlasoff/browser/PhysicsAnalysis/TauID/TauSpinnerTool>`_

+Install rootpy and goodruns into your ``PYTHONUSERBASE`` directory, usually ``~/.local`` with ``python setup.py install --user`` from inside each package.
 Place externaltools, lumi, and TauSpinnerTool in the same directory containing hhntup.
-Install rootpy and goodruns into your ``PYTHONUSERBASE`` directory, usually ``~/.local`` with ``python setup.py install --user`` from inside each package.
+See the README in externaltools and TauSpinnerTool for further instructions.
 Use at least Python version 2.6 (2.7 is preferred).

 Build and setup